BoraVyvorant/esi-client-ruby/docs/MarketApi.md

 api_instance = ESI::MarketApi.new

 order_type = "all" # String | Filter buy/sell orders, return all orders by default.
-If you query without type_id, we always return both buy and sell orders.
+If you query without type_id, we always return both buy and sell orders

 region_id = 56 # Integer | Return orders in this region